 Jeremy Clarkson, James May and Richard Hammond are back with a brand new series of Top Gear this Sunday.

-The guys will probably do something awful to a poor defenceless caravan.
-And race vehicles built from lawnmower parts.
-And of course more celebrities will be jumping behind the wheel of the show’s reasonably priced car in an attempt to record the fastest time.
+The guys will probably do something awful to a defenceless caravan and race vehicles built from lawnmower or washing machine parts.
+And of course more celebrities will be jumping behind the wheel of the show’s Reasonably Priced Car in an attempt to record the fastest time.